fpco/haskell.fpcomplete.com/tutorials/package-aeson.md

+---
-# Working with JSON data
+title: Working with JSON data
+---

 aeson is an efficient and easy to use library for decoding (parsing) and encoding JSON.
 The ways to work with aeson ranges from simple (but inflexible)